 I swallowed tightly and said nothing.
 Maybe.

 Seth stood abruptly.
 A wash of cold air flooded me, and I felt his loss desperately.
-He crossed the room to the door that led inside the house and pushed a button so that the garage door shuddered and groaned to a close.
-A floor lamp bathed the garage in a warm glow.
+He crossed the room and pushed a button so that the garage door shuddered and groaned to a close.
+A floor lamp bathed the room in a warm glow.
 He was setting the mood.
-I was in his clutches and quite honestly, there was no where else I wanted to be.
+I was in his clutches, and quite honestly, there was nowhere else I wanted to be.

 “Are you comfortable?” he asked.
-I nodded.
-He reached for my hand and pulled me up so that we were standing nose to nose.
-I was shorter than him, but not by much.
+I nodded slowly.
+I was tracking his every move as if I could anticipate what he might do next.
+Seth reached for my hand and pulled me up so that we were standing nose to nose.
+I was shorter than him but not by much.

 “I like you, Hiroku.”
-He tucked a lock of loose hair behind my ear.
-My cheek turned toward his hand.
-His calloused finger traced the shape of my lips, and they parted, ready to receive him.
+He tucked a loose lock of hair behind my ear.
+My cheek turned toward his hand instinctively.
+His callused finger traced the shape of my lips, and they parted, ready to receive him.
 “You like me?” he asked.

 “Yes.”
 I nodded, breathless and dizzy.
-My blood was rushing south, my mind abandoning all reason.
+My blood was rushing south, and my mind was abandoning all reason.
 I was completely failing at playing it cool.

 He pulled me toward him, even though I was already leaning in his direction.
-He brushed his lips against mine soft as a feather.
-Teasing me.
-With a purr and a smile, he drew me in again, deeper this time, and breached my mouth with his tongue.
-He cupped my face and kissed me with the same singular attention he’d given to our conversations.
-Clearly, he knew what he was doing, and I only needed to part my lips a little wider to allow for his exploration.
-A moan escaped me, and he pressed his hardness against my hip so that I’d know he wanted me, too.
+He brushed his lips against mine, soft as a feather.
+Tasting me.
+With a purr and a smile, Seth drew me in again, closer this time, and kissed me with his tongue.
+He gave our kiss the same singular attention he’d given to our conversations.
+He knew what he was doing, and I only needed to part my lips a little wider to allow for his exploration.
+Even as it was happening, a part of me couldn’t believe this was real.

-When we finally surfaced, he pulled away and eyed me with a lazy smirk .
-“You’re a good kisser.”
+When we finally surfaced, he pulled away and eyed me with a lazy smirk.
+“How was that?”

-I shook my head, a little embarrassed to admit it.
+I shook my head and shied away from his prying eyes, embarrassed to admit it.

-Corrupt me, I thought, while I stared at his lips, hoping they might grace mine again and soon.
+Corrupt me, I thought while I stared at his lips, hoping they might bless mine again and soon.
 The longing he inspired in me was one I’d never known before; it consumed me.

 “I’m not that young,” I argued.
 He smiled again and kissed my forehead.